Sora48/Game2338/resarchwebtest.md

-What is the name of the test tool? pingdom, GTmetrix
+What is the name of the test tool? pingdom, GTmetrix, ranorex

 What company developed this test tool?
 SolarWinds DevOps solution(pingdom)

 GTmetrix was developed by GT.net

+Ranorex GmbH

+ranorex

+Test Tools for pingdom,GTmetrix, Ranorex

 Give at least 3 features of this test tool.
 (Pingdom)